 - Has it been installed properly

-- Has it been effected by some outside force like lightning or a power surge
+- Has it been affected by some outside force like lightning or a power surge

 This is where good maintenance records or maintenance logs come in handy.
 Recently, I have found many places that lack any type of maintenance documents, which means the repair history is unknown.
 This makes it difficult to find a good starting point and can greatly increase the amount of time required to troubleshoot a problem.

 If no good starting point can be discerned, then the next step is to recreate the failure.
 This usually means turning the thing back on to see what it does.
-Chances are good that whatever the problem is, it will still be their.
-Once a good set of symptoms have been identified, then it is time to start working at one end of the problem unit the fail component is isolated.
+Chances are good that whatever the problem is, it will still be there.
+Once a good set of symptoms have been identified, then it is time to start working at one end of the problem unit once the failed component is isolated.

 This is an example of a troubleshooting chart for a transmitter power supply.
 Many equipment manuals will have this type of information in the maintenance sections.

 It is also important to note that when working on high-voltage systems, it is necessary to have two persons on-site at all times.